rakeshcr92/InsiderNet/README.md

 - [`flask`](https://flask.palletsprojects.com/) for the optional web front end

 Set the `TWITTER_BEARER_TOKEN` environment variable as well as the Reddit API credentials before running the scripts.

+The `labels_from_prices.py` script generates future price-change labels using price data collected by `historical_prices.py`.